mitre-attack/attack-stix-data/USAGE.md

 -   Sub-techniques have the same tactics as their parent technique.
 -   Sub-techniques have a subset of their parent technique's platforms.

-Sub-techniques only exist in the enterprise domain.
+Sub-techniques only exist in the Enterprise and Mobile domains.

 ### Procedures